Blazity/next-maintenance-mode/README.md

 $ pnpm i -D next-maintenance-mode
 ```

-## Configuration
-Before using the middleware, you need to configure it with the necessary settings.
-Here are the options you can specify:

-- **provider:** Identify your configuration provider, choose between 'upstash' or 'edge-config'.
-This field is mandatory.
-- **maintenancePageSlug:** Specify the route to your maintenance page.
-The default setup directs to '/maintenance'.
-- **key:** Create a unique key to indicate the maintenance mode state in your configuration provider, defaulting to 'isInMaintenanceMode'.

-### The connection string structure differs between Upstash and Edge Config:

-- **For Upstash:** Include both the URL and token, formatted as url@token.
-- **For Edge Config:** Specify the API endpoint or path given by Edge Config.

 ## Usage

 To integrate `next-maintenance-mode` into your Next.js application, insert the following code into your middleware file.